EENCloud/EEN-CLI-Public/README.md

 #### Options:

 - `--csv`
-  List details in csv format.
+  Display details in csv format.
 - `-e, --end-time [end time]`
-  LPR end time.
+  Specify LPR end time; ensure that the --start-time option is used.
 - `-f, --file-name [file name]`
   Specify the name of the file where the output will be saved.
 - `-g, --google-sheet`
-  List VSP events in CSV format in Google Sheet.
+  Display details in csv format in google sheet.
 - `--header`
-  Display column headers in the result
+  Display column headers in the result.
 - `--html`
   Generate chart in HTML file.
 - `-s, --start-time [start time]`
-  LPR start time.
+  Specify LPR start time.

 #### Selectors: